BUSINESS IN BULGARIA

 Audit is mandatory for companies which meet or exceed two of the below criteria during the current or previous year:

-• Net sales income for the year is BGN 4 million
+• Net sales revenue: over BGN 8 million

 The audit is also mandatory for some of the AD-s and KDA-s, emittents on public markets, insurance companies, credit institutions, additional social contribution funds, and other companies when required by legal acts.